-- Click Start to run the readiness check and display the outcome on screen.
+- Click Check to run the readiness check and display the outcome on screen.

-- For provisioning tasks, see: Accessing the Host PowerTools GUI.
+- For provisioning tasks, see: Operating Host PowerTools.

-Installation of new multipath configuration rules (claiming rules) on Windows platform can cause a short removal and re-adding devices path which does not impact or disrupt applications.
+Installation of new multipath configuration rules (claiming rules) on a Windows platform can cause a short-term removal and re-adding of the device paths which does not impact or disrupt applications.

-Other vendor multipathing software might detect this short path removal and alert in the form of a warning message or a pop-up.
+Other vendor multipathing software might detect this short-term path removal and alert in the form of a warning message or a pop-up.
 These warnings can safely be ignored.

 - Click the "More Options" icon on the top bar and select Check Host Readiness.